top of page

 Awareness can show you the pattern.

-Doing asks your whole system to come along — and that usually needs safety and space first.
+Doing asks more of your whole system — and that often depends on safety, steadiness, and the right conditions.

 Without that, awareness can start to feel like: